Google Analytics

 <script src="https://auth.lrcontent.com/v2/js/LoginRadiusV2.Integrations.js"></script>

-If you are using PHP as your back-end language, it is recommended to put the script in a separate file, and include it in the page you want to track.
+If you are using PHP as your backend, it is recommended to place this tag in a separate file and include it on every page you want to track.

 Identifying Users

-With Google Analytics, the only way to identify a user is via a distinct ID.
-Google explicitly states that you cannot use personal information to link tracking information with an individual.
-If found doing so, you risk losing all your analytics as well as termination to your account.
-Read more about this condition here as well as here
+With Google Analytics, the only supported way to identify a user is by using a distinct user ID.
+Google explicitly states that you cannot send personal information (PII) to Google Analytics or use it to link analytics data to an identifiable individual.
+Violating this policy may result in loss of analytics data and potential account termination.
+You can read more about this requirement in Google’s policy documentation here as well as here

 - Call our identify function to link the account